ArthurTolen/Samuel-Eto-o-Fils-La-L-gende-/README.md

 # Samuel Eto'o Fils (La Légende)
-A tribute to the  Greatest African Footballer of All Time
+A tribute to the  greatest African footballer of all-time.